vvnraman/cppcon-2022-cpp-neovim/slides/30-context.md

 Note:
-- Neovim was announced by Thiago in 2014 after his efforts to add async support to Vim got stalled.
+- Neovim was announced by Thiago in 2014 after his efforts to add async support to Vim didn't get any results.
   - You can still visit that link to see his original fork of Vim from 2014 with async support
 - Its essentially a Vim fork designed with modularity and extensibility in mind
 - There is Neovim Core with a `msgpack` based protocol for UIs to interact with it.
-- The first stable version was released in November 2015.
+- The first stable version of Neovim was released in November 2015.

-Even though Vim eventually added support for async jobs next year, for some reason...
+Vim eventually added support for async jobs next year.

+But for some reason...

 <!-- next slide -->